-Ensure the system is connected to a dedicated power source that provides adequate power.
+Ensure the unit is connected to a dedicated power source that provides adequate power.

-If the power source capacity is inadequate or the electric work is not performed properly, it may result in fire, electric shock, physical injury or death.
+If the power source capacity is inadequate or the electric work is not performed properly, it will result in fire, electric shock, physical injury or death.